-- 2. All group members will post a copy of seminar agenda, relevant files, list of resources, handouts, and analysis of feedback on Blackboard. - 3.
+- 1. One group member will post on Blackboard a copy of seminar agenda, relevant files, list of resources, handouts, and analysis of feedback.
+This should be posted in the appropriate seminar leader drop box; and - 2.
 Each individual group member will post a short critically reflective piece on the process, including challenges experienced.
 Please make note of the rubric to be sure you have included all required elements.
 Grade yourself based on the description of the role of a seminar leader as described above in the Seminar Leadership assignment.
-Posting of this reflection will be private.
+This reflection is not to be shared; it is to be posted in the individual reflection drop box on blackboard.